 Initiation Stock level: 5.000 items

 Value per item: 15 $

 Average Costs of stock: 37.500 $

 Amount of days per month / per year: 30 / 360

 Costs of capital per month = ((37.500 $ x 0,028) x 30 days) / 360 days = 87,50 $

 By applying this simple calculation to your entire product range and to one financial year, surprisingly high amounts can be calculated.
 These costs are recorded under your floating capital.

-Let us handle your logistics – and know the costs of transportation upfront
+Let us handle your logistics and know the total transportation costs upfront

-In the transportation industry there can be unforeseen costs such as weather conditions or port strikes.
-You have to be aware of such costs which you might not have included in your overall calculation.
-Moreover, if you’re shipping your cargo across the sea, you want to know that you won’t lose money if your cargo is damaged or lost.
-This is why Twill offers Value Protect, giving you peace of mind that your cargo is protected during the transportation with us.
+When it comes to transportation and logistics, there can be unforeseen logistic expenses from shipping delays caused by poor weather conditions, road work and port strikes.
+These are additional shipping costs you might not have included in your overall transport calculation, but should be aware of.
+If you, for example, ship your cargo in a container by sea, you want to ensure you won’t lose money if your goods end up being damaged or lost.
+This is why Twill offers Value Protect, for your peace of mind.
+We ensure your cargo is protected at all times during the transportation with us.